htsai1/SDCND-Term1-Project4-AdvancedLaneFinding/writeup_report.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+With the calculated camera calibration matrix and distortion coefficients, I used the OpenCV function: undistort() to perform the image undistortion.
+This function remove distortion of image and output the undistorted image.
+Below is an example.
+You may also reference the annotation I put in the IPython notebook - "Advanced-Lane-Finding.ipynb", step 2 Apply distortion correction to raw images.

 ![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image (See details of thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image4]